bitsanity/ADILOS/README.md

 1. **Curve** is the Elliptic Curve well known to cryptographers as __secp256k1__
 2. **Signature** is an Elliptic Curve Digital Signature Algorithm (ECDSA) digital signature, generated using the Curve
   * ECDSA signatures are 65 - 72 bytes
-3. **Verify** means use ECDSA to verify a signature, using the Curve
+3. **Verify** means use ECDSA to verify a signature using the Curve
 4. **Private Key** is a 32-byte (256-bit) unsigned big integer initialized with a random value
 5. **Public Key** is a value created by correctly applying a private key to the Curve
   * 33 bytes if using compressed form of key: